 Genital herpes is one of the most common sexually transmitted infection (STI) that almost anyone who is sexually active is at risk of contracting it.
 Despite popular belief, you can’t contract genital herpes from a toilet seat but you can contract by having vaginal, anal, or oral sex with someone who has the virus.

-Similar to oral herpes, genital herpes is known to clear up by itself but the right medication can stop the symptoms getting worse as well as ease any pain .
+Similar to oral herpes, genital herpes sores are known to clear up on its own but the right medication can stop the symptoms from getting worse as well as ease any pain .
 If you have genital herpes, you may be prescribed:

 - Antiviral medication

 Many people who contract herpes don’t realize it.
 This comes down to the fact that herpes doesn’t always show obvious signs and symptoms, and when herpes symptoms do show - they can sometimes be quite mild.

 Without regular sexual health testing, it’s possible to have the virus, not know, and, ultimately leave it untreated.
 Unfortunately, there are some notable complications associated with untreated herpes, particularly untreated genital herpes, these include:

 - Increased risk of contracting other sexually transmitted infections (STIs)